 Amazon AWS has recently announced an enhancement on its EBS storage product with the addition of the new volume type called General Purpose (SSD) as a default volume type of all the EBS Volumes.
 This new volume type was designed to offer balanced price/performance for a wide variety of workloads, from small and medium database workloads to frequently logs accessing, etc.

 How to choose an EBS Volume Type

 From now on, we’ll have three kinds of EBS Volume types: General Purpose SSD, Provisioned IOPS SSD, and Magnetic Volumes (Standard EBS Volumes).
-You have to select the right EBS Volume, otherwise there will be a cost addition to it.
+You have to select the right EBS Volume otherwise there will be a cost added to it.